thebrandonc/gdrive-duplicate-folders/README.md

 ## Getting Started

 To get started with the duplication script, copy the contents of `duplicateFolders.js`, create a new spreadsheet in Google Sheets, and open the Apps Script editor `Extensions > Apps Script`.
 Once the editor is open, delete the `myFunction()` function and paste the script copied from `duplicateFolder.js`.
-Next, run the `main()` and Google will prompt you with a request to authorize some permissions so the script can access your spreadsheet and google drive account.
+Next, run the `main()` function and Google will prompt you with a request to authorize some permissions so the script can access your spreadsheet and google drive account.

 Once authorization is granted, you are ready to set up the spreadsheet to start duplicating Google Drive folders.
 Please follow the format of the template spreadsheet provided here: [Spreadsheet Template](https://docs.google.com/spreadsheets/d/1psxqXe_9PG5ITPYeU5Sk8Fm0PhjihfsphqN-TAkeEio/edit#gid=0)